singfieldotis/README-generator/README.md

   E-mail: singfieldotis@gmail.com
   GitHub: [@singfieldotis](https://api.github.com/users/singfieldotis)

-  You can reach me at the email address provided
+  you can reach me using the email above